mavu072/command-line-file-reader/README.md

 # General information
 A command line driven Java program.
-Created by Avuyile Mgxotshwa, for the WorkPool Programming Test.

 # Program Requirements
 1. Print a menu with a list of commands.